Canon SL1 vs Panasonic FZ2500

 It is notable that the FZ2500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic FZ2500 Manual.
+Further information on the features and operation of the SL1 and FZ2500 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what conclusions can be drawn?
 Is the Canon SL1 better than the Panasonic FZ2500 or vice versa?
 The listing below highlights the relative strengths of the two models.